adventure-portal/adventure-portal.github.io/index.md

 * User Experience
   * UH CAS is great
   * Favorite button should be larger
-  * Hide menubar when scrolling down
+  * Hide menu bar when scrolling down
   * Entire cards should be clickable
   * Be able to upload profile pictures instead of linking urls only
   * Editing profile is streamlined